FelixOnline/v2/content/articles/2010-12-2-go-go-go-gauguin.md

 subtitle: >
   Gauguin Uncovered at the Tate Modern until 16th January
 date: "2010-12-02 20:11:26 +0000"

 # Attributes from Felix Online V1
 id: "461"
 old_path: /arts/461/go-go-go-gauguin
 aliases:
  - /arts/461/go-go-go-gauguin
+imported: true
+comments:
+ - Gaugin paintings could have been found disappointing but calling hin obnoxious Writer needs some education in how to use words about such figures like Gaugin

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - cg708

+# Homepage control params
 headline: true
 featured: true